First Year Seminar Program

 3010 Steele Building, CB #3504

-First-year seminars introduce students to the intellectual life of the University.
-They are taught by instructors who are active scholars and accomplished teachers, and have a limited enrollment of only 16 to 24 students who are in the first two semesters of their undergraduate experience.
+First-year seminars (FYS) introduce students to the intellectual life of the University.
+They are taught by faculty who are active scholars and accomplished teachers, and have a limited enrollment of only 24 students who are in the first two semesters of their undergraduate experience.
 The seminars address a range of topics across disciplines, often including the most pressing issues of the day.
 First-year seminars share a common focus on how scholars pose problems, discover solutions, resolve controversies, and evaluate knowledge.
 They also provide students with a comfortable and engaging social network.

 Students in first-year seminars are active participants in the learning process.
 The seminars encourage self-directed inquiry by using a variety of activities inside and outside the classroom, including field work, case studies, performances, computer projects, laboratory explorations, archival research, and group presentations.